inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/validation.md

 **Why?**

-The input data only allow a set of white-listed tags and escapes everything else.
-This way, we're sure that we can later safely render the value without opening up for XSS attacks.
+So that the value can be rendered later safely without opening up the site to cross-site scripting attacks.
+Only allow a set of white-listed tags and escape everything else typically.

 **Low-level**